Did Vegas gunman scout other festivals?

 Investigators are still trying to establish Paddock's motive.

-A man named Stephen Paddock reserved a room at the Blackstone Hotel, in Chicago, at the same time as the Lollapalooza music festival was taking pace in the Illinois city.
+A man named Stephen Paddock reserved a room at the Blackstone Hotel, in Chicago, at the same time as the Lollapalooza music festival was taking place in the Illinois city.

 He never checked in, and a hotel spokesman said they had not confirmed "whether that is the same Stephen Paddock".